-Short answer: from an economic point of view a short answer is that jobs (offered by firms) are concentrated that in turn leads to a concentration of residences as people like to locate near their worksites.
+Short answer: from an economic point of view a short answer is that jobs (offered by factories) are concentrated that in turn leads to a concentration of residences as people like to locate near their work sites.
 The result is a city.
 Of course there are other points of view!
-(Military historian: defense against attack Sociologist: interact socially.)
+(Military historian: defence against attack.
+Sociologist: interact socially.)

-So it is important to have insight into the location problem for firms .
+So it is important to have insight into the location problem for factories .
 Two forces are important in this context:

-- Scale economies. - Agglomeration economies.
+- · Scale economies. - · Agglomeration economies.